 What is an echocardiogram?

-An echocardiogram (echo) is a test that uses high frequency sound waves (ultrasound) to make pictures of your heart.
+An echocardiogram (echo) uses high frequency sound waves (ultrasound) to make pictures of your heart.
 The test is also called echocardiography or diagnostic cardiac ultrasound.

-Your doctor may use an echo test to look at your heart’s structure and check how well your heart functions.
-The test helps your doctor find out:
+An echo test can allow your health care team to look at your heart’s structure and check how well your heart functions.
+The test helps your health care team find out:

 - The size and shape of your heart, and the size, thickness and movement of your heart’s walls.